oladejiolaleye0-collab/a11y-dev-helper/README.md

-Below is a README.md you can paste directly and tweak later.

 A11y Dev Helper
 A11y Dev Helper is an open-source AI-oriented tool that turns source code structures into clear, screen-reader-friendly explanations, summaries, and navigation cues for blind and low-vision developers.